6Dayanand9/Mess_Management_System/README.md

-# Mess Management System using Python and gui Tkinter
+# Mess Management System using Python